notreynan/notreynan/README.md

 ### Hello there!

 My name is Reynan and I am in Digital Game Development.
+I would like to improve on learning how to use Github and fully understand it.
+I hope to make new games and explore different things I'm abl eto do in Github.

 - 🔭 I’m currently working on different projects and assignments for Digital Game
 - 🌱 I’m currently learning how to use Github